divyanshrm/Chatbot_from_Reddit/README.md

 This is a Chatbot which is trained on the reddit question and answer pairs from the data of 2019.

 The structure of model is implemented as in the figure below.
+It consists of an encoder and decoder using LSTM as memory units.